The Environmental Effects on Inspiraling Binary Black Hole Systems in the Centers of the LMC and M31: Dynamical equations

 \subsection{Total effects}

-Based on all the factors above, we found that reaction of GWs causes a decrease in both orbital radius and eccentricity, while dynamical friction and accretion by secondary BHs with DM spike lead to a reduction in orbital radius and an increase in eccentricity.
-The final expressions for the semi-latus rectum $p$ and eccentricity $e$ are as follows:
+Based on all the factors above, we found that reaction of GWs causes a decrease in both orbital radius and eccentricity, while DF and accretion by secondary BHs with DM spike lead to a reduction in orbital radius and an increase in eccentricity.
+The final expressions for the semi-latus rectum $p$ and eccentricity $e$ are as follows

-Taking into account the total effects of GW‘s reaction, dynamical friction and accretion, we have plotted the changes with time $t$ in semi-latus rectum $p$ and eccentricity $e$ of the inspiraling BBHs in Fig.~\ref{fig:FINALDM}.
+Taking into account the total effects of GW's reaction, DF and accretion, we have plotted the changes with time $t$ in semi-latus rectum $p$ and eccentricity $e$ of the inspiraling BBHs in Fig.~\ref{fig:FINALDM} with initial semi-latus rectum $p_0 = 1000 Gm_{\text{1}}/c^2=500R_s$ and $e_0=0.3$.
 The corresponding numerical results are presented in Tables~\ref{tab:44}.
-The orbital evolution for systems with initial semi-latus rectum $p_0 = 1000 Gm_{\text{1}}/c^2=500R_s$ and $e_0=0.3$ exhibits characteristic behavior, where in the absence of DM spike, the orbital decay proceeds exclusively through GW emission.
-We see orbital eccentricity $e$ may increase under the influence of dynamical friction and accretion due to surrounding DM, and decrease through GW radiation.
+We see orbital eccentricity $e$ may increase under the influence of DF and accretion due to surrounding DM, and decrease through GW radiation.